groboclown/petronia/The_Great_V3.md

         * Can only listen to public events declared by dependent API extensions.
         * Can only trigger public events declared by dependent API extensions.
         * Cannot register any event.
+    * Shared extensions:
+        * Cannot listen to events.
+        * Can only trigger the "register event" event, and the registered events must be both public trigger protection and public listen protection.
+        * Cannot be implemented.
     * All these things require integrating security validations into the EventBus, with custom EventBus instances for each extension.
 * timer helper should include an implementation that uses the time event.